 So there you have it, and this is also useful in your day to day life.
 Next time you feel hungry, drink water first, and if you still feel hungry, then yes your body does need food.

-Take the time to maintain your habits.
+6. Take the time to maintain your habits.

-In the post, How to create (and maintain) new habits we have seen how difficult it can be to move away from a habit that is unhealthy to one that is healthy.
+In the post, How to Create (and Maintain) New Habits we have seen how difficult it can be to move away from a habit that is unhealthy to one that is healthy.

 For example, it’s possible that if you don’t have a nightstand, where you usually keep a glass of water to drink when you wake up, then it’s likely that you will not continue to drink your glass of water in the morning.

 I remember all of my trips with great fondness, but during some of them, the reality was that I wasn’t enjoying it the way I should have been.
 Has that ever happened to you?

 I recognize this happened to me because I would sleep worse and less on vacation, then what I was accustomed to, and believe me, a tired Claudia is unpleasant.